celestiaorg/talis/README.md

 Talis is a multi-cloud infrastructure provisioning and configuration project that uses:

-- Pulumi (in Go) to create cloud instances on AWS or DigitalOcean
+- API to create cloud instances on the desired cloud provider
 - Ansible for initial system configuration and package installation

 ## Overview

 - **Multi-cloud**: With a single codebase, you can choose which cloud provider to use—AWS or DigitalOcean
-- **Pulumi**: Handles infrastructure creation (VM instances, security groups, etc.)
 - **Ansible**: Provides initial system configuration and package installation

 ## Requirements

-- Go (1.20 or higher)
+- Go (1.22 or higher)
-- Pulumi CLI
 - Ansible (2.9 or higher)
 - SSH key pair for instance access
 - Cloud Credentials: